mongodb-industry-solutions/Digital-Underwriting-Usage-Based-Insurance/LoadingtheSampleData.md

 ![image](InsuranceGitHub/Figure2.png)

 In a real-world scenario, insurers would most likely collect time-series data.
 However, for ease of demonstration purposes, our sample data consists of all the trips taken during a 3-month time period.

+Now let's jump to [Step 2](DailyCronJob.md), where we'll set up a daily cron job.